bdjulian/bdjulian.github.io/Projects/index.md

 regenerate: true

 ---
-Here lie links to current projects, some are works in progress, some are "finished"
+Here lie links to current projects, some are works in progress, some are more finished but still in progress.

 [Garcia et al 2014](a-study-guide.md)